Polycademy/Dragoon/README.md

 So I think failure handling needs to be abstracted as much as possible, so that a particular program has only one focus, to succeed.
 However sometimes the program needs to handle failure if it has a client that demands to know whether it succeeded or not and act accordingly.

 Restful actions http://stackoverflow.com/questions/16877968/call-a-server-side-method-on-a-resource-in-a-restful-way

+Dragoon is a schema, it's a vision.
+The implementation currently is in PHP.
+But the concept should trascend language, and should be implemented as a schema in order to allow multilanguage implementations.
+There'll be API differences, differences in idioms, but because the structure is the same, and that it works the same way, things should be rapidly reusable and transportable.

+Investigate Laravel Facade pattern for Syntactic Sugar.
+Also Dragoon still needs to be dependency injectable.

+Investigate Functional Reactive Programming.